 Silk Road is one of the most well-known examples of cryptocurrency crimes.
 It was a site operating between 2011-13, dealing with various criminal activities.
 For example, the exchange of forged documents, illegal goods, services, etc. The clients used bitcoins to pay for the services so that nobody could trace them.
 The founder of the site was tried in 2015 for the crime.

 The cryptocurrency exchange is not considered legal in the United States.
 No government or central bank supports such trading.
 Although the returns on crypto investing can be immensely high, there are numerous risks associated with it.
 Due to the anonymity of the transactions, hackers get an opportunity to sabotage the process.
 Once lost, bitcoins cannot be retrieved again.
 Being highly volatile, cryptocurrency isn’t likely to become a stable currency anytime soon.
 If the FinCen regulations are passed, the level of consumer protection and safety shall improve to some extent.

-The example of Mount Gox cryptocurrency exchange serves the purpose of caution against crypto investing.
-The exchange was hacked in 2014 that led to a loss of hundreds of million dollars of bitcoins.
+The example of the Mount Gox cryptocurrency exchange serves the purpose of caution against crypto investing.
+The exchange was hacked in 2014 which led to a loss of hundreds of million dollars of bitcoins.
 Thus, one should choose the best cryptocurrency brokers for a safe bet.

 Undoubtedly cryptocurrency has the potential to gain massive profits.
 But with the benefit comes various risks, which are equally huge.
 There are not many safety nets for the customers in this context, which makes it more problematic to deal with.
 Hence, before trading or investing in cryptocurrencies, always check the risks associated with them.
 Making an informed decision shall minimize the chances of any loss.